lukasjoc/vim-skels/README.md

 # vim-skels

-> vim skel / template files for vim and nvim using vim-plug
+> skels for vim and nvim using vim-plug